 3. Plant the Palm

 Remove the pygmy palm carefully from the container.
 If the plant is wrapped, remove the burlap and string, wire or twine.
 To ensure all air pockets are removed, let a garden hose run slowly into the hole while you place the palm in the hole.

 The palm should be situated so the top of the root ball is about 1 inch above the surface of the surrounding soil.
-Otherwise, trees planted too deeply are prone to disease and rot.
-Once the tree is planted, backfill the hole with the removed soil.
+Otherwise, it will be susceptible to disease and rot if it's planted too deeply.
+Once the palm is planted, backfill the hole with the removed soil.
 The palm's fronds are lined with very sharp thorns, so it's best to wear thick gloves when handling.

-A soil dam about 2 to 3 inches high around the circumference of the tree and approximately 12 to 15 inches from the trunk helps direct water to the palm's root ball.
-Water the tree deeply to saturate the root zone immediately after planting.
+A soil dam about 2 to 3 inches high around the circumference of the palm and approximately 12 to 15 inches from the trunk helps direct water to the palm's root ball.
+Water the palm deeply to saturate the root zone immediately after planting.
 Then keep the root zone evenly moist, but never soggy, for the first four to six months.
 A 2- to 4-inch layer of mulch will help keep the soil moist, but don't cover the ground within 8 to 12 inches of the trunk.

 When you see new growth — usually about two months after planting — the palm is established and will benefit from regular fertilizing.
 As a general rule, use a slow-release 8-2-12 fertilizer every three months between early spring and early autumn.
 Sprinkle the fertilizer evenly on the ground under the canopy of the palm at at a rate of 1 to 1 1/2 pounds for every 100 square feet.